dotnet/vscode-csharp/README.md

 * New UI that makes it easy to select a process ID when attaching the debugger to another process.
 Note: If you have an existing launch.json file, you can re-generate it by deleting the file, closing your workspace in Visual Studio Code and opening it again.
 Or, you can open the launch.json file and change the `processId` value to `"${command.pickProcess}"`.
 * Support for debugging in .cshtml files.
 To enable this, add a `sourceFileMap` entry to your launch.json with the following content: `"sourceFileMap": { "/Views": "${workspaceRoot}/Views" }`
 * Support for conditional breakpoints
+* New support for changing variable values in the debugger!
+To try this, just right-click on the variable name and select 'Set Value'.
+Note: To properly support this feature, we've changed the display of variable type names in the debugger to a shortened form.
+The full type name can be viewed by hovering over the name with the mouse.
 * New configuration option to enable [stepping into properties and operators](https://github.com/OmniSharp/omnisharp-vscode/blob/release/debugger.md#stepping-into-properties-and-operators).
 * Duplicate warnings and errors should no longer accumulate in Unity projects [#447](https://github.com/OmniSharp/omnisharp-vscode/issues/447)